lambdalisue/jupyter-vim-binding/README.md

 - `<Plug>(vim-binding-_)` : `_` which move to the next cell at the cell side

 While CodeMirror's Vim does not provide `noremap` type of mappings.
-You need to use these `<Plug>` mappings to prevent infinity loop (See samples in Customize section).
+You need to use these `<Plug>` mappings to prevent infinity loop (See samples in Customization section).

-Customize
+Customization
 -------------------------------------------------------------------------------

 To customize key mappings in *Vim mode*, you need to understand that there are two kinds of mappings in this extension: